btmoyers/EcolGenLessons/_episodes/01-introduction.md

 This directory contains two files with `.fastq` extensions.
 FASTQ is a format for storing information about sequencing reads and their quality.
-We will be learning more about FASTQ files in a later lesson.

 ### Shortcut: Tab Completion